ilwan07/DiaryTrove/DEPLOYMENT.md

 First obtain your certificate by executing `sudo certbot --nginx -d [your domain]` with your own domain or subdomain.
 When prompted, enter your personal email address, accept the conditions, choose wether or not you want to receive promotional emails, and say yes if you're asked whether or not to redirect the HTTP traffic to HTTPS.

 The certificate should automatically be loaded in your server and the Nginx config will automatically be edited too.
 The certificate will automatically be renewed when necessary.

-### One last thing

-The last thing you need to do is to set your domain or subdomain in the websites administrator interface.
-For this, open your web browser and access the webapp with your domain, then log in as the superuser you created earlier, then go to the Admin access, then to Sites at the very end, then click on the example.com domain, change both fields to your domain or subdomain, then hit SAVE.

 ## You're now all set!